 The Open Platform Communication Unified Architecture (OPC-UA) protocol is a widely used industrial standard for providing software interfaces to hardware devices.
 The quasar framework is a collaborative, open source effort, for rapid, model-driven development of OPC-UA servers.
 The project originated from a common requirement amongst CERN development teams to build OPC-UA servers for custom and commercial LHC experiment hardware devices.
 The framework is also used for other CERN activities as well as externally.

-CERN has now entered collaboration agreements with industrial power supply vendors, CAEN and ISEG (and started talks with a third vendor, Wiener), to ensure delivery of integration components for CERN's multi-million CHF installations of their commercial off-the-shelf power supply devices.
+In 2016, CERN entered collaboration agreements with industrial power supply vendors, CAEN and ISEG, to ensure delivery of integration components for CERN's multi-million CHF installations of their commercial off-the-shelf power supply devices.
 This is a mutually benefical agreement: both CERN and the vendors benefit from having high quality standards based integration components to their respective hardware.

 The quasar project is distributed under an Open Source licence which facilitates its adoption by a wide community, in both academia and industry.